hakanayaz/PIRQ_Draft/Module 1/C:C++/README.md

 ## Lexical Analysis

-First phase of a compiler is Lexical analysis.
-Lexical anaylsis reads the program and divide into groups and characters to create lexemes which are called tokens as an output.
-While using `clang` commend we can create tokens for the example code (f.c).
+The first phase of a compiler is Lexical analysis.
+Lexical analysis reads the program and divides it into groups and characters to create lexemes called tokens as an output.
+While using `clang` commend, we can create tokens for the example code (f.c).

 ``` c
  % clang -c -Xclang -dump-tokens f.c